 How about actively trying to capture motion blur?
 It's a great way to get an interesting image AND learn about shutter speed at the same time.
 Motion blur is when you add blur to the areas of the subject that are moving - you can see it in the fidget spinner below(My son's latest obsession) - where you can SEE the movement of it going round.

 Again, this isn't too terribly tricky - all you need to do is make sure that you remain absolutely still, and that you choose a shutter speed that will allow you to get motion blur on your subject.
 I have a full step by step guide on how to do this (along with a free download) over on this post how to photograph movement with motion blur, so head on over there to get all the steps and some suggested shutter speeds.

 So, there you have it - 9 photography ideas for beginners that aren't TOO complicated to do when you are starting out, and that will help you improve your photography skills!

 As always, don't forget to share the goodness by pinning this post, or just sharing with your friends.
 Both they and I will thank you for it!
-Finally, if you haven't already, make sure you grab your seat in our free course for photography beginners, where you get five actionable lessons that all work TOGETHER to have you taking better images.
-Find out more here, or click on the image below to sign up!
+Finally, if you haven't already, make sure you grab your FREE Aperture Priority Cheat Sheet right here - this cheat sheet is SO comprehensive and actionable, that you’re definitely gonna want to get a copy!